hezhigang/myLeetCodeInJava/README.md

 - 1037 - Valid Boomerang
 - 405 - Convert a Number to Hexadecimal
 - 509 - Fibonacci Number
+- 1389 - Create Target Array in the Given Order

 ## Medium
 - 2 - Add Two Numbers